 If travelling from Dublin City Center, Maynooth is served by two Dublin Bus routes – the 66 and the 67.
 Both of these buses depart from Merrion Square in Dublin and run frequent services to the town.
 The 66x is an express service.

 Both bus routes are the same until they reach Lucan; from here the 66 travels to Maynooth via Leixlip, and the 67 via Celbridge.
 See the Dublin Bus website for full details or see page 12 of the Maynooth University Transport Guide

 Maynooth lies on the Western Suburban railway line which serves the four Dublin city centre stations (Pearse Station, Tara St, Connolly Station and Docklands) as well as twelve other suburban stations; Drumcondra, Broombridge, Ashtown, Navan Rd.
 Parkway, Castleknock, Coolmine, Clonsilla, Hansfield, Dunboyne, M3 Parkway, Leixlip Confey and Leixlip Louisa Bridge, making it a quick and convenient way to get to Maynooth University.

 This railway line also serves: Sligo, Collooney, Ballymote, Boyle, Carrick-on-Shannon, Dromod, Longford, Edgeworthstown, Mullingar, Enfield, Kilcock.
 The South Campus is approximately five minutes walk from Maynooth train station and the North Campus approximately ten minutes walk.
-Visit the Irish Rail website for train times.
+Download the Irish Rail App or visit the Irish Rail website for train times.